From helping with the school run to carrying the weekly shop or walking the dog, people find cargo bikes a boon for making living life easier locally.

 Three wheelers generally have two wheels at the front.
 The best ones come from the continent, especially Denmark and Holland.
-Those trikes come at a premium but they still remain popular, and at lower prices there’s a range of Far-East-built models.
-Once you’ve stopped moving, three wheels are obviously a lot more stable than two, which makes a trike very good for market stalls and ice-cream bikes.
-Learning to ride a trike takes a bit of time: the steering and cornering feel is very different to a two-wheeler because you can’t lean into the turn (with the exception of Danish bike builders Butchers & Bicycles who do a cool crank drive electric leaning trike)
+Those trikes come at a premium but they still remain popular, and at lower prices there are numerous models built in the far-east.
+Once you’ve stopped moving, three wheels are obviously a lot more stable than two, which makes an e-trike very good for market stalls and ice-cream bikes.
+Learning to ride a trike takes a bit of time; the steering and cornering feels very different to a two-wheeler because you can’t lean into the turn, with the exception of Danish bike builders Butchers & Bicycles (above) who do a cool crank drive electric leaning trike!

 There are delivery trikes made in the UK by Maximus and Iceni with two wheels at the rear and one at the front.
-These are primarily used for Pedicabs and by delivery companies.
+The one above is currently being trialled in London, Birmingham and Cambridge by Royal Mail, and has solar charging capabilities.
+In most cases, e-trikes are primarily used as Pedicabs and by delivery companies.

 Whatever you’ve got!

-The fourth style of cargobike blurs the line: many bikes can be pressed into service as cargo bikes.
-It could just be your daily ride with a rack on!
+The fourth style of e-cargo bike blurs the line; many e-bikes can be put into service as e-cargo bikes, it could just be your daily ride with a rack on!
 We are used to pannier racks at the front and the rear but the porteur style rack – where the front rack is attached to the frame rather than the fork – is a way of adding a flexible platform on which to place a laptop bag or a few bits of shopping.

 Because the load is separated from the steering it doesn’t affect the handling as much, and the rack gives useful extra capacity but without adding to the bike length or much to the weight.
 Winora, Civia, Soma, Omnium and Bicicapace are some of the companies currently making porteur-style bikes.